frederikschubert/deep-q-snake/README.md

 # Playing Snake with Deep Q-Learning by Daniele Grattarola
 This is an implementation in Keras and Pygame of deep Q-learning applied to Snake.
 Rather than a pre-packaged tool to simply see the agent playing the game, this is a model that needs to be trained and fine tuned by hand and has more of an educational value.
 The code used to play the game has been adapted from [this 35 LOC example](http://pygame.org/project-Snake+in+35+lines-818-.html).

+You can find a detailed explanation of the project and a summary of some experiments that I run with this code [here](http://exsubstantia.com/machine/Learning%20to%20play%20Snake%20with%20Deep%20Q-Learning.pdf).
+**Please remember to cite me if you ever use any of this code and documents for your work.**

 ### Installation
 To run the script you'll need Keras and Pygame installed on your system: see [here](http://keras.io/#installation) and [here](http://www.pygame.org/wiki/GettingStarted) for detailed instructions on how to install the libraries; you might want to enable GPU support in order to speed up the convolution, but since this a rather simple model it is not strictly necessary.